Approved Subdivision on King Street (Delpark Homes)

 Has the Durham District School Boards decided that a school is not needed on Union Ave in the space designated?
 What will become of that land?
 Will the pond behind Earl Cuddie/Greenway Blvd be expanded immediately to accommodate this subdivision, or is the current size sufficient?

-Jason asked over 3 years ago
+Jason asked about 4 years ago

 The following response was provided by the School Board - "The Durham District School Board planning staff assess the needs of the board on an annual basis.
 At this time the development needs within the Township of Scugog do not justify the construction of a school on the Union Avenue site.
 Board staff will continue to maintain ownership of the site.
 When a school can be justified for construction a Funding submission to the Ministry of Education will be submitted.
 DDSB staff will continue to work with Township of Scugog staff to examine development needs and future school site needs in the Town of Port Perry."